About the Journal

 Focus and Scope

-‘Aethiopica.
-International Journal of Ethiopian and Eritrean Studies’ is an internationally refereed academic journal, edited at the Hiob Ludolf Centre for Ethiopian Studies and at the Department of African and Ethiopian Studies of the Asien-Afrika-Institut at Hamburg Universität.
-It is annually published in a printed version by Harrassowitz, and currently four months later it is provided as an open access journal by Hamburg University Press.
-For issues published in 2016 and thereafter there is no embargo.
+Aethiopica: International Journal of Ethiopian and Eritrean Studies is an internationally refereed academic journal, edited at the Hiob Ludolf Centre for Ethiopian and Eritrean Studies and at the Department of African and Ethiopian Studies of the Asien-Afrika-Institut at Hamburg Universität.
+It is annually published in a printed version by Harrassowitz, and provides immediate open access since 2016.

 The journal focuses on philology, linguistics, archaeology, history, cultural anthropology, religion, philosophy, literature, and manuscript studies with a regional emphasis on Eritrea, Ethiopia, the Horn of Africa, and related areas.

 The editors welcome contributions on relevant academic topics as well as on recent research in the respective field.
 Each issue of Aethiopica contains reviews of books which form a substantial section of the journal.
 For further information, please check our Author Guidelines.

 Aethiopica is published mainly in English.
 Articles in French, German and Italian are also accepted for publication.
 An English abstract for all articles and miscellaneous in any language is provided.

 A series of Supplements to Aethiopica of monographic character or occasional character is also published.